moritz-steiner/joeynmt-toy-models/README.md

 # joeynmt-toy-models

-This repo is just a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), preprocess data, train and evaluate models.
+This repo is just a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), train and evaluate models.
+It is a fork of [this](https://github.com/bricksdont/joeynmt-toy-models) original repo.

 # Requirements